 Why are Step-Ups a Good Leg Extension Alternative?

-Step-ups strengthen all the muscles we use on a daily basis to climb a set of stairs.
+Step-ups strengthen all the muscles we use daily to climb a set of stairs.

 By adding Step-ups to your routine, you’re improving the function of every muscle group you engage during a common daily activity.

-This exercise is also great for the glutes—and who wouldn’t welcome some improvement there?
+This leg extension substitute is also great for the glutes — and who wouldn’t welcome some improvement there?

 Leg Extension Alternative #5: Sandbag Squats

 There are several variations of a sandbag squat, but the most simple to perform is the bear hug sandbag squat:

 - Stand with a large sandbag between your feet

 - 50% of the bag should be in front of you and 50% behind you

 - Your feet should be wider than hip-width and facing slightly out